Whatipu: European history

+Whatipu was part of the Hikurangi purchase by the Crown in 1853.
+The Te Kawerau tribe had reserves set aside at Bethells Beach and Piha.

 HMS Orpheus ran aground just inside the Manukau Harbour entrance south of Whatipu in 1863 with the loss of 189 lives.
 It was the biggest shipping disaster in New Zealand history.

-A timber mill was built at Whatipu in 1867 to service the kauri trade.
+Nicholas Gibbons, a sawmill operator in St Johns, Newfoundland, came to New Zealand in 1853.
+In March 1854 they purchased land in the Waitakeres and started a large timber milling operation in Whatipu and the wider area that would last until the 1870s.
+The timber mill was built at Whatipu in 1867 to service the kauri trade.
 The Whatipu Stream was dammed during the establishment of the mill.
 A tramline was built to a second timber mill three kilometers north in 1870, and eventually extended up to Piha and Anawhata.
 The mills closed in 1886 when the kauri ran out.
 While the timbermill was open, mill workers used the larger caves in the area were as a popular venue for meetings, and in the early 20th century the largest cave was used for dances, but sand has since drifted into the cave and the dance floor is now covered by five metres of sand.

 In the latter 19th century, Whatipu was used as black market port, where perfume, spirits and tobacco were smuggled into New Zealand.
 A road connecting Whatipu to Auckland was constructed in the 1920s.